Loschmidt echo and scrambling of systematic errors in tomography -- a quantum signature of chaos: Quantum signatures of chaos in noisy tomography

+Another useful metric is the quantum relative entropy - a measure of distance between two quantum states.
+Here, we use this metric to measure the distance between two operators $\mathcal{O}_n$ and $\mathcal{O}'_n$.
+To treat both observables as density operators, we regularize them as follows.
+We construct a positive operator from an observable by retaining its eigenvectors and taking the absolute value of its eigenvalues.
+To normalize this operator, we divide it by its trace.
+While calculating the relative entropy, we regularize the operator in the following way.
+First, we diagonalize the time-evolved operator $\mathcal{O}_n$ as

+where $V_n$ is the unitary matrix that diagonalizes $\mathcal{O}_n$.
+In the second step, we take the absolute value of the eigenvalues of $D_n$ and divide it by its trace to get $\tilde{D}_n=|D_n|/\tr(|D_n|)$.
+We then construct a positive operator with a unit trace that behaves as a density matrix while keeping the eigenvectors of the observable $\mathcal{O}_n$ intact as

-where $\rho_{\mathcal{O}_n}$ and $\rho_{\mathcal{O}'_n}$ are positive operators of unit trace obtained from the regularization of operators $\mathcal{O}_n$ and $\mathcal{O}'_n$ respectively.
-We can see clearly from Fig. \ref{fig:fid1}c that the distance between the two operators increases rapidly when the level of chaos is less in the dynamics.
-This indicates the operator becomes less prone to error in the Hamiltonian with the rise in the level of chaos.
-Ultimately, this makes quantum state tomography more immune to error in the presence of chaos, as we see in Fig. \ref{fig:fid1}a.
+Now we can calculate the quantum relative entropy between the two operators $\mathcal{O}_n$ and $\mathcal{O}_n'$ as where $\rho_{\mathcal{O}_n}$ and $\rho_{\mathcal{O}'_n}$ are positive operators of the unit trace obtained from the regularization of operators $\mathcal{O}_n$ and $\mathcal{O}'_n$ respectively.
+As depicted in Fig. \ref{fig:fid1}c, the distance between the two operators increases rapidly when the level of chaos is lower in the dynamics.
+This indicates that the operator becomes less prone to error in the Hamiltonian with increasing level of chaos.
+Ultimately, this makes quantum state tomography more immune to error in the presence of chaos, as already demonstrated in Fig. \ref{fig:fid1}a.